carltonupp/carlton.upperdine.dev/content/about.md

 title = "About"
 slug = "about"
 +++
-Hello!
-I'm Carlton: a software engineer based in Sheffield.
-I’m currently building software for the rail industry at [3Squared](https://www.3squared.com/), and have been working as a software engineer for just over 3 years.
-I mainly use __C#__ and __ASP.NET__ to build web applications, but I also enjoy exploring other languages such as __F#__ and __Python__.
-Some of my areas of interest within the industry include:

-* Cloud Computing
-* Distributed Systems
-* DevOps Practices
-* Functional Programming
-* Serverless Computing

-When I'm not at work, I study martial arts, collect watches and am an avid reader.
-I am also very active within the local tech scene, and regularly attend [dotnetsheff](https://dotnetsheff.co.uk/) to keep up with advancements within the industry.
+**Hello, I'm Carlton!**

+I'm a Software Engineer based in Sheffield.
+I have been working as an engineer since 2016, but have been in other roles within the industry since 2011.
+I am highly proficient in C#, and have used it extensively to build scalable, resilient systems in Microsoft Azure.
+While my bias is towards back-end and cloud infrastructure related work, I am also comfortable in the front-end using various JavaScript frameworks and TypeScript to build fluid user interfaces.

+When I'm not at work, I can be found attending meetups and conferences such as [dotnetsheff](https://dotnetsheff.co.uk), working on personal projects and writing over at [Dev](https://dev.to/carltonupp).
+Aside from **C#**, I love to explore new languages and am comfortable building APIs in **Node.js**, **F#**, **Python** and eventually **Kotlin**.
+Other areas of the industry that I find myself drawn to include:

+- cloud computing
+- microservices
+- serverless architecture
+- functional programming
+- software delivery

+When I'm not sat in front of an IDE I enjoy kickboxing, walking my dogs, drinking good coffee and looking at watches I can't afford.